Teenlife

 why-community-service

-Teens often pass over high school community service as hours to complete, or something that looks good on their college applications.
-But it can be much more than that, if you give it the chance.
-In order to appreciate the value of this hands-on experience, here are five facets that form the cornerstone benefits of a volunteering in high school.
+Teens often pass over high school community service as hours to complete or something that looks good on their college applications.
+But it can be much more than that if you give it the chance.
+To appreciate the value of this hands-on experience, here are five facets that form the cornerstone benefits of volunteering in high school.

 1. It's proven to make you happier.